jpietrzyk/sobi-srv/README.md

 # SoBi Server

-SoBi Server gets and displays informations delivered from mall command line applications - [SoBi Clients](https://github.com/jpietrzyk/sobi-cli).
+SoBi Server gets and displays informations delivered from small commandline applications - [SoBi Clients](https://github.com/jpietrzyk/sobi-cli).

 ## Instalation

 First you should download this repo and run `bundle`.
 Then run `rake db:setup` to create your database.
-Set your redis configuration in `.env` file.

-Next you should install redis
+Next you should install Redis

 on linux:
 ```